-Josephine next pony, the redoubtable Tommy Pickles still resides at Marlton today, at the ripe old age of 23 he is currently introducing 7 year old Jake to the intricacies of the dressage arena.
+Josephine’s next pony, the redoubtable Tommy Pickles still resides at Marlton today, at the ripe old age of 26 he is currently introducing young children to the fun of horse riding.
 Josephine competed both Tommy and the part bred Connemara Springer Bob successfully in Ireland and on the Home International Under 21 circuit in the UK, winning several championships along the way.

 Her first horse was Blue Valentine, a gorgeous part Arab, Dutch Warmblood and Irish Draught gelding.
 Blue combined the Warmblood’s talent with the Arab’s fiery mind, adding a good dose of the Draught’s sense of humour and he challenged Josephine’s riding on more than one occasion.

-In typical fashion Josephine ignored the advice of the experts to “sell that animal”; persistence eventually paid off and at the age of 22 she competed in her first ever CDIs in Deauville and Hickstead.
+In typical fashion Josephine ignored the advice of the experts to “sell that animal”; and persistence eventually paid off and at the age of 22 she competed in her first ever CDI in Deauville and then at Hickstead.
 Blue was in the ribbons in both and never dropped below 60%, not bad for a home trained overgrown pony with an equally overgrown ego!
 Blue went on to be Reserve National PSG Champion twice until melanomas forced him into retirement at the age of 18.

 In 2014 the aptly named Let’s Go (aka Ludwig), a gigantic Holstein gelding, came into Josephine’s life.
 He tested her to the limit with his uncanny knack to produce tears of frustration, throwing the teddies out of the pram just when things seemed to be improving.
 An outbreak of strangles at the start of 2017 left Ludwig fighting for his life and all plans for a Big Tour debut had to be shelved.
 Josephine patiently nursed her big boy back to fitness, her patience and persistence paid off and they kicked off the 2018 season with a creditable 3rd place in the PSG National Winter Finals.